Taha-boudiaf/auth-firebase/README.md

 # Auth Firebase
-Auth Firebase is web app
+Auth Firebase is web app lets you log in and sign up with email & password , google and facebook authentication

 # ScreenShot
 ![signin](/ScreenShot/auth/signin.png)